mikebway/envoy-auth-poc/README.md

 ## Building and running the Testbed

-Now you know that you can run locally, we can move on to setting up a three container demonstration:
+Now you know that you can run Envoy locally, we can move on to setting up a three container demonstration:

 * Envoy listening at [localhost:10000](http://localhost:10000/)
 * An Envoy external authorization filter listening at port 50051